[john innes centre, norwich/DEPARTMENT OF BIOCHEMISTRY, UNIVERSITY OF OXFORD]

 Join Us!

-We are looking forward to meet inspired people who are not afraid to address global challenges.
+We are looking forward to meet inspired people who are not afraid to address global challenges

-We will welcome researchers wishing to apply for Postdoctoral Fellowships such as EMBO, BBSRC Discovery or Marie Curie
+We will also welcome researchers wishing to apply for Postdoctoral Fellowships such as EMBO, BBSRC Discovery or Marie Curie

 Contact Us: